gautamrao/gautamrao.github.io/README.md

 ### Bio, Contact, From Another Life, and Personal

 Those four sections are controlled by `content/sections/{aboutme.md, contact.md, from-another-life.md, personal.md}`.
 The files are formatted using "Markdown" (`.md`), a lightweight markup language.
 A quick guide is available [here](https://guides.github.com/features/mastering-markdown/).
-To modify those sections, simply edit the related Markdown file.
+To modify those sections, simply edit the corresponding Markdown file.

 ### Publications, Working Papers, and Work in Progress